rohancme/zsh_history/README.md

+*Thanks to [jcsalterego](https://github.com/jcsalterego) for the idea and who's already implemented the same thing for [bash](https://github.com/jcsalterego/historian)*

 ### Backup and Restore ZSH history

 - Simple python script that can backup and restore your zsh history file to a sql db